kingston-hackSpace/Potentiometer_LED/README.md

 **MAP**

-Once we have does incoming values, we might need to **map** those values to make them useful values to activate another piece of equipment, such an LED.
+Once we have these incoming values, we might need to **map** those values to make them useful values to activate another piece of equipment, such an LED.

 **WRITE**

-Our LED is connected to a PMW digital pin (~), which can module a signal in a range of values between 0 - 255 via digitalWrite();
+Our LED is connected to a PMW digital pin (~), which can modulate a signal in a range of values between 0 - 255 via analogWrite();

 ----
 # Understanding the Map() function